2018-2021

 Living Goods also works with the Kenyan Government and individual counties to develop the policies and tools necessary to strengthen and sustain community health systems and work towards universal health coverage.

-In 2019, Living Goods facilitated the government’s first digital community health data, which will enhance availability of data for decision-making.
+In 2019, Living Goods assisted the government’s first digital community health data initiative, to enhance the availability of decision-making support data.

-As well as maternal and child health, Living Goods also piloted the extension of community health workers’ services, including family planning, immunisation, counselling, and referral services.
+As well as providing maternal and child health support, Living Goods also piloted the extension of community health worker services to include family planning, immunisation, counselling, and referral services.

 PEOPLE SERVED BY COMMUNITY HEALTH WORKERS